Mbusmanltd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that remove all letters c and C from input
+write a script that reverse its input